 Pave Setting

-Small diamonds or colour gemstones are held in place by small handcrafted prongs, where all the tables of the stones are set evenly with the metal surface.
+Small diamonds or color gemstones are held in place by small handcrafted prongs, where all the tables of the stones are set evenly with the metal surface.

 Pink Gold